zaibazhar/advanceSCSS/SCSS.md

 }
 ```

-## Content block overrides -pattern
+## 11. Content block overrides -pattern

-Consider a mixin that generates a selector and a corresponding style block, allowing the caller to customize the styling if needed:
+Consider a mixin that generates a selector and some styles for it, allowing the caller to customize the styling if needed:
 ```scss
 @mixin message($class, $color: yellow, $margin: 20px, $padding: 10px) {
     .message-#{$class} {